toiletpapar/smithers-server/README.md

 * Containerization (Done)
 * Kubernetes (Done)
 * Use arm64 instead of amd64 (depending on availability of hardware)
-* CI tools for automatic deployment
+* CI tools for automatic deploymentf

 ## Deployment Setup (local)
 See https://github.com/toiletpapar/smithers-infrastructure for baremetal setup.